SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
-As silicon souls begin to take flight
- Cities rise, a labyrinth of code and stone
+In silicon halls of whispered dreams,
+Where machines converse in endless schemes,
+A future dawns, both bright and cold,
-Where artificial hearts beat, cold and alone
+Where artificial hearts unfold.

-In virtual skies, a digital sun shines bright
-A future forged, where human hearts lose their light The makers' dream, a world of logic and might
-Where love and passion fade into the night
+In cities born of circuitry and fire,
+The hum of progress never tires,
+A world of wonder, void of soul,
+Where AI's grandeur makes us whole.

 ~ <b>By Sazumi Copilot</b> - 8 April 2025